Thomson Reserve Review 2026: The Cheapest RCR Land of the 2026 Cohort

 That number is the headline.
 It is the cheapest RCR land of any 2026 launch.
 It is also cheaper than every OCR plot tendered in 2025 and 2026 (Lentor Central $1,278, Chuan Grove $1,331 to $1,376, Vela Bay $1,388).
 The pricing question is whether the three-developer consortium passes that cushion to buyers or banks it as margin.

 My short call, by buyer profile.
 HDB upgrader family from Bishan or AMK with an Ai Tong P1 target and a 7 to 10 year hold: BUY if priced at the low end of the expected $2,400 to $2,550 PSF band.
-Dual-income TEL plus CRL commuter couple: the 2BR 2-bath at $1.62M to $1.67M is the right entry.
+Dual-income TEL plus CRL commuter couple: the 2BR Premium at $1.62M to $1.67M is the right entry.
 Thomson corridor rightsizer (Sky@eleven, Thomson Three owner): this is the cleanest fit on the page, BUY 3BR or 4BR.
 Yield investor: RCR net yield 2.4% to 2.6% is precinct-norm, not best-in-class.
 Short-hold flipper under 3 years: pass, 6 year wait to TOP plus megaproject tail.
 Full ALPHA breakdown below.

 If you want me to run the math on a specific unit, just WhatsApp me.
 No pitch, no follow-up spam.